van001/lesscode-fp/README.md

 In pure functional programming languages, you either write functions with **no** [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure functions) or functions with side-effects.
 Also in FP, you do not assign anything, you just compose functions to produce a desired outcome.

-[lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), libarary is designed using functional programming principles :
+[lesscode-fp](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js), libarary is designed using the functional programming principles :

 ### Pure functions ###
 Have no side-effects, are time independent & have [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency),